awsdocs/amazon-fsx-lustre-user-guide/doc_source/troubleshooting.md

  Make sure that the client's VPC security groups have the correct outbound traffic rules applied\.
 This recommendation holds true especially if you aren't using the default security group, or if you have modified the default security group\.
 For more information, see [Amazon VPC Security Groups](limit-access-security-groups.md#fsx-vpc-security-groups)\.

-## Misconfigured linked S3 bucket<a name="troubleshooting-misconfigured-data-repository"></a>
+## Troubleshooting a misconfigured linked S3 bucket<a name="troubleshooting-misconfigured-data-repository"></a>

-In some cases, an Amazon FSx for Lustre file system's linked S3 bucket will have a misconfigured data repository lifecycle state\.
+In some cases, an Amazon FSx for Lustre file system's linked S3 bucket might have a misconfigured data repository lifecycle state\.
 For more information, see [Data repository lifecycle state](overview-data-repo.md#data-repository-lifecycles)\.
 A linked data repository can have a misconfigured lifecycle state under the following conditions:
-+ The linked S3 bucket has an existing event notification configuration with event types that overlap with the Amazon FSx event notification configuration \(`s3:ObjectCreated:*`, `s3:ObjectRemoved:*`\)\.
-+ The Amazon FSx event notification configuration on the linked S3 bucket was deleted or modified\.
-+ Amazon FSx does not have the necessary IAM permissions required to access the linked S3 bucket\.

 **Possible cause**

-Amazon FSx does not have the necessary IAM permissions required to access the linked S3 bucket\.
+This error can occur if Amazon FSx does not have the necessary AWS Identity and Access Management \(IAM\) permissions that are required to access the linked data repository\.
+The required IAM permissions support the Amazon FSx for Lustre service\-linked role that is used to access the specified Amazon S3 bucket on your behalf\.

 **Action to Take**